 Synopsis

 It started with the first photo filmmaker Paul Wyatt ever took: a blurred sheep's nose on a school trip when he was just nine.
-He didn’t take any snaps of his classmates but plenty of sheep, donkeys... and a duck.
 This lifelong love of animals and a deep-seated curiosity to understand their lives drove Wyatt to make Sheep, Actually.

-Beneath its woolly surface, “Sheep, Actually” delivers an honest and surprising exploration at where nature, farming, and making meet.
+Beneath its woolly surface, “Sheep, Actually” is a surprising and deeply human look at where animals, people, and making meet.

 Sheep, Actually: A film about wool and a sheep named Cow.